Skip to main content

 Melissa Marx

-Dr. Melissa A. Marx is an Assistant Professor in the Department of International Health at the Johns Hopkins Bloomberg School of Public Health.
+Dr. Melissa A. Marx is an Associate Professor in the Department of International Health at the Johns Hopkins Bloomberg School of Public Health.
 She is an expert in epidemiology and evaluation who specializes in developing, disseminating and utilizing new metrics and methods to evaluate and improve international programs, focusing on maternal, neonatal, child health and nutrition and HIV, TB and malaria in low and middle income settings.
 Dr. Marx is committed to building sustainable capacity in the analysis and use of routine data for program improvement and has developed and evaluated learner-focused training programs for students and public health practitioners to move that agenda forward.
 While at CDC as an EIS officer and in the Zambia field office, she developed, conducted, and oversaw outbreak investigations and epidemiologic studies on HIV, Ebola, zoonotic transmission of anthrax, typhoid fever, cholera, food-borne illness, Hepatitis B and C, STIs, and drug resistant organisms including MRSA, among others.

 Kyle Aune